ssokolow/rar-test-files/README.md

 minimally novel in the hope that they will be ineligible for copyright.

-While I don't hold copyright to the self-extractor stubs present in the `.exe` and `.bin` self-extracting test archives, they may be redistributed freely.
+While I don't hold copyright to the self-extractor stubs present in the `.exe` and `.bin` self-extracting test archives, the `acknow.txt` needed to comply with the license used by some of their build dependencies has been included in the archive, so they can be treated as freely redistributable.

+(Thanks to [@bgermann](https://github.com/bgermann) for noticing that, because of RAR's dependencies, self-extractors made with registered copies of RAR/WinRAR are still technically illegal to redistribute unless you manually bundle copies of the licenses for the AES and CRC32 implementations rarlab used in the stubs.)

 I hereby release anything in these archives that I _do_ hold copyright to into the public domain using the Creative Commons